toolleeo/cli-apps/README.md

 * [pass](https://www.passwordstore.org/) - With pass, each password lives inside of a gpg encrypted file whose filename is the title of the website or resource that requires the password.
 These encrypted files may be organized into meaningful folder hierarchies, copied from computer to computer, and, in general, manipulated using standard command line file management utilities.
 * [passfzf](https://git.sr.ht/~mlaparie/passfzf) - A simple fzf wrapper for pass (the UNIX password-store).
 It allows fuzzy finding your pass passwords to copy, show, edit, delete, rename and duplicate them.
 * [Pswd](https://github.com/Mandrew0822/pswd) - A secure password generator written in C.
+* [rbw](https://github.com/doy/rbw) - Unofficial command line client for Bitwarden that is “stateful”, i.e., it does not require required the manual lock and unlock of the client.
 * [safe.sh](https://github.com/windowsrefund/safe) - Pure Bash script to manage secure archives; simple and clean; uses [gnugpg](https://gnupg.org/) for encryption/decryption, thus can leverage tools like [GPG Agent](https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html).
 * [SpicyPass](https://github.com/JFreegman/SpicyPass) - A light-weight password manager with a focus on simplicity and security.
 * [titan](https://www.byteptr.com/titan/) - Password management belongs to the command line, deep into the Unix heartland, the shell.
 Titan is written in C and is available under the MIT license.